 Many friends ask me for recommendations, so here are my favorites, and the reasons why..

-Favorite Dive Operators - I've dived with 14 different dive ops in Cozumel, but would not recommend some of them because the experience wasn't always something I would want for my friends.
-Hung-over DMs, crappy boats, No O2 on board, horrible organization, sleeping boat captain, inattentive DMs when divers were at the surface, no dive briefings, DMs who get out of the water before the guests do, etc.
+Favorite Dive Operators - I've dived with 16 different dive ops in Cozumel, but would not recommend some of them because the experience wasn't always something I would want for my friends.
+Hung-over DMs, crappy boats, no O2 on board, horrible organization, sleeping boat captain, inattentive DMs when divers were at the surface, no dive briefings, DMs who get out of the water before the guests do, etc.

-Mestizo Divers - Freddy Contreras was one of the first people I met in Cozumel and I consider myself a very lucky person.
+Mestizo Divers (sadly, Freddy has retired) - Freddy Contreras was one of the first people I met in Cozumel and I consider myself a very lucky person.
 He was a freelance scuba instructor who worked for Aqua Safari.
 I have done my Advanced Open Water with Freddy and later did my Divemaster certification.
 I've always believed that Freddy is the best dive instructor I have ever met in 22+ years of diving.
 Now he has started his own dive operation.
 He's got one of the nicest small boats in Cozumel (a 27' Baha with a GM 7.4 L, 320HP inboard engine).
 Its new, clean and is immaculately maintained.
 His boat captain is Enrigue, who has a lifetime of experience in Cozumel.
 He grew up there.
 He caters to small groups of no more than six divers.